CyberTrainingExercise/Docs/ctx_requirements.md

 1. Setup
     - The setup that is required to prepare the CTX.
 1. Onsite Setup
-    - The checklist to verify that <abbr title='Cyber Training Exercise'>CTX</abbr> is ready to be executed.
+    - The checklist to verify that CTX is ready to be executed.
 1. Solution
     - A possible solution to solve the problem.
 1. Debrief Ideas
     - A list of helpful questions to ask during the debrief.
         - These questions should be specifically targeted to this scenario.
 Don't put general questions here.
-            - For example, in a <abbr title='Cyber Training Exercise'>CTX</abbr> where the team is being pushed to split up due to the mission objectives, put something like "how did you manage splitting up or a lack of splitting up?".
+            - For example, in a CTX where the team is being pushed to split up due to the mission objectives, put something like "how did you manage splitting up or a lack of splitting up?".
 Don't put something like "what went well" in this section.
         - Should be both technical and non-technical questions.
 Remember: we are teaching both leadership and technical competency.
 1. Misc
     - Other helpful things for this CTX.